twilight-wizard/nixmentors/Lab2-Databases/Lab2.md

 Homework: activate your postgres and mysql accounts in crack, create some tables, write a web app that queries them and inserts things into them with prepared statements and error checking, show krinkle

+Advanced:
+repeat everything using mysql
+Research postgres functions and write one.
+Add another column to the characters table that has a default value of the current time using the now() function (look up ALTER TABLE).

+Note for krinkle: create a big csv file to import so they have more data.